Last updated: 10 OCTOBER 2019.

 However, bear in mind that we are writing based only on our own experiences and some contributions from our readers.
 The goal is to help other applicants have a better picture of the process.
 But we strongly encourage you to still contact the embassies for more updated info.

 Anyway, it’s gonna be a lengthy post, so let’s begin.

 The Schengen Visa is a travel document that allows the holder to enter any of the 26 states that are part of the Schengen agreement.
 Think of it as an almost all-access pass to many countries in Europe, eliminating the immigration borders within the Schengen zone and the hassle of having to apply for a visa for each individual country.

 Here they are, all 26 of ’em.

 Which embassy should I lodge my visa application?

 It will depend on the purpose of your trip or your overall European itinerary.
 The rule is:

 - If you’re visiting just ONE country, apply at the embassy of that country.

-- If you’re visiting multiple countries, apply at the embassy of the main destination or the country where you will be staying the longest.
-If you will spend 3 days in the Netherlands, 3 days in Italy, and 5 days in France, apply at the French Embassy.
+- If you’re visiting multiple countries, apply at the embassy where you will be staying the longest.
+For example, if you plan to spend 3 days in the Netherlands, 3 days in Italy, and 5 days in France, apply at the French Embassy.